 …a culinary journey along the Panamerican Highway through the eyes of restaurant social media.

-Peruvian cuisine has hit London by storm in the past two years, with freshly-opened Andina in Westbourne Grove and Chicama Kings Road leading the way in boutique Andean food in London.
+Peruvian cuisine has hit London by storm in the past two years, with freshly-opened Andina in Westbourne Grove and Chicama Kings Road.
+Both leading the way in boutique Andean food in London.
 And what exactly is it that excites Londoners? – the ceviche, of course!

 …which led us to Miraflores, Lima, supposedly the homeplace of ceviche.
 Opting for a classic ceviche from the catch of the day, seabass, it doesn’t get any fresher than this!
 Many turn away to this Peruvian classic due to its raw nature.
-They don’t know what they’re missing out on!
+In other words, they don’t know what they’re missing out on!

 Chefs like Gaston Acurio and Martin Morales are making Peruvian food a thing globally.
 This is great news.